This article by Jerry Cates, first published on 21 February 2015, was last revised on 17 April 2019. © Bugsinthenews Vol. 16:02(01):

-The better thistle-seed feeders on the market provide a rigid exterior superstructure that defeats efforts by squirrels to access the seeds, and a ventilation system that allows airflow from the bottom up, keeping the seed store fresh longer.
-Even with the best thistle-seed feeders, however, the nyjer seed content can become moldy over time.
+The better nyjer-seed feeders on the market provide a rigid exterior superstructure that defeats efforts by squirrels to access the seeds, and a ventilation system that allows airflow from the bottom up, keeping the seed store fresh longer.
+Even with the best nyjer-seed feeders, however, the seed content can become moldy over time.
 It is important to check the seed content regularly and replace it when the slightest evidence of mold or mildew is observed.
 Better yet, replace all nyjer seed at least once a month during normal months, and once every two weeks during unusually wet periods.

 - Red-breasted Nuthatch

 - Yellow-bellied Sapsucker